gchuinard/gchuinard/README.md

 ## **<div align="center">Hi there 👋, welcome to my GitHub Profile</div>**

-### <div align="center">I'm Gautier, a software engineer student [@HolbertonSchool](https://github.com/holbertonschool), in France 🇫🇷</div>
+### <div align="center">I'm Gautier, a software engineer at Cenon in France 🇫🇷</div>

-- 👯 I’m looking for an intership don't hesitate to contact me.
+- 👯 I’m looking for a job, don't hesitate to contact me.
 - 💬 Ask me about anything !
 I'm open to all kind of conversation.
-- 🌱 I'm doing the last project with my school, a third person shooter.
+- 🌱 I just finished the last project with my school, a third person shooter: https://gautierchuinard.com/.
-- 🔭 I’m currently working on a personal project in C++ with Unreal (game in VR !!).
+- 🔭 I’m currently working on a personal project in C++ with Unreal.
+- 🔭 I’m also working on a personal project in Python Django and ReactJS (Web oriented).
 - 📫 How to reach me: my linkedIn <a href="https://linkedin.com/in/gchuinard" >here</a>.
 - :rocket: I'm a fan of space, rockets and satellites. (and consetellations, nebulas, stars ...)
 - :astonished: One of my life goal is to build my own cubesat, like this guy --> https://www.youtube.com/watch?v=m8TSiKHZbC8